Malla dynasty (Nepal): Origin

-The Malla kings claimed descent from the Malla Janapada and Licchavis of Mithila and often stylised themselves as, Raghuvamși or Suryavamși.
+Beginning in the early twelfth century, leading notables in Nepal began to appear with names ending in the term malla, ("wrestler" in Sanskrit), indicating a person of great strength and power.
+Arimalla (reigned 1200–16) was the first king to be so-called, and the practice of adopting such a name was followed regularly by rulers in Nepal until the eighteenth century.
+The names of the Malla kings were also written as, for example, Ari Malla.
+Another legend says that Arimalla was fond of wrestling and he added malla to his name.
+However, this is debated as the word malla appears frequently in the historical records before the Malla dynasty.
+Another possibility is that Aridev adopted the title Malla because it was popular at the time in India.
+It seems more convincing because Aridev belonged to the dynasty started by Vamadeva, and none of his predecessors used Malla in their names.
+If such is the case, it makes the Malla dynasty separate from the Malla community which originated in India.

-Being originally Maithil themselves originating from Vaishali in Bihar, the Mallas were noted for their patronisation of the Maithili language (the language of the Mithila region which includes parts of Nepal and Bihar in India) which was afforded equal status to that of Sanskrit in the Malla court.
-Maithil Brahmin, Kanyakubja Brahmin and Saraswat Brahmin priests were invited and settled in Kathmandu during the Malla rule.
+The later Malla kings, especially from Bhaktapur and starting with Jagajjyoti Malla (r.
+1614–1637) claimed descent from the Karnata dynasty of Mithila, a connection which is not corroborated in the early contemporary sources like the 14th century Gopal Raj Vamshavali.
+Scholars such as Brinkhaus have argued that this genealogical claim was a deliberate political construction, accompanied by the simultaneous adoption of Maithili as a courtly literary language in place of Bengali, serving to legitimize Malla rule by associating the dynasty with the prestigious Mithila tradition.
+Similarly, Maithil Brahmin, Kanyakubja Brahmin and Saraswat Brahmin priests were invited and settled in Kathmandu during the Malla rule.
 Similarly, dozens of Kshatriya-status noble and ruling clans of Mithila also came along as the nobility or as part of the Malla entourage who fled Muslim invasions.
 Most notable of these frequent migrations was the migration that occurred after the attack of the Mithila kingdom by Ghiyath al-Din Tughluq during the reign of King Harisimhadeva in 1324 CE, which led to large-scale migration of Mithila to Nepal.
 The priestly classes that came during this time are the ancestors of present-day Rajopadhyaya and Maithil Brahmins of the Valley, whereas the immigrant warrior and noble classes are the ancestors of today's Chatharīya Srēṣṭha Newars.
 Other groups too immigrated and eventually assimilated into the Newar society, some of which are the present-day Khadgis (Nāya/Shahi), Dhobi, Kapalis/Jogis, Halwai/(Rajkarnikar) and Tamrakar of Lalitpur, Podya (Chamahar), Kulu (Dusadh), among others.
 These people eventually became endogamous caste units that started to be identified as Newar from the 16th century onward.

 The backbone of the Malla army, particularly under Jaya Prakash Malla, was made up of Tirhutia soldiers from Northern Bihar and parts of the Terai.
 The military leaders and chiefs were often recruited from the Kshatriya families of the time, marked by their clan titles like Pradhan or Pradhananga or Pradhan Patravamshi (chief ministers), Amatya (ministers), Rawal, etc.